camunda-community-hub/zeebe-client-csharp/README.md

 The Zeebe C# client is available via nuget (https://www.nuget.org/packages/zb-client/).

+## Camunda Cloud

+The Zeebe C# Client is Camunda Cloud ready.
+To get an example how to use the Zeebe C# Client with the Cloud take a look at (Client.Examples/CloudExample.cs.md)[Client.Examples/CloudExample.cs.md].

 ## How to build

 Simply run `msbuild Zeebe.sln` or `dotnet build Zeebe.sln`